 Politics and theology

-The Reverend Keith Trivasse, one of our retired clergy, has started a blog called Red Roots Theology.
+The Reverend Keith Trivasse, one of our retired clergy, has a blog called Red Roots Theology.
 This combines his interests in politics and theology.

 On the Red Roots Theology site you can also see Keith’s book ‘Hand-in-hand: An exploration of a Christian Muslim engagement’.

-This is from the Epilogue:
+There are many great pieces but this is from the Epilogue:

 Each time I go for a walk I enter into a new landscape and soundscape.
 Each time I notice shops and houses differently.
 The sounds are different: at night there will be almost no-one on the road, but even then I have been stopped for conversations.
 In the daytime I may get children calling out ‘Mr Keith’.
 At one house two women put their heads out of the door and cry out, ‘Hello Sir’.
 Just slight changes but it means that each walk is different.
 The event of the work changes me, marks me.
 Through the event and by the words summoned, I find myself rescripted and inscribed anew.

 Please check out Red Roots Theology and follow what Keith has to say.